Do I have to purchase a whole year of curriculum to start homeschooling in the middle of the academic year?

 Buy the teacher’s guide and the text booklets you need to complete the rest of the year.

-- Find courses designed for completion in one semester such as health, astronomy, and sociology.
+- Find courses designed for completion in one semester such as health, psychology, and sociology.

 - Choose a multilevel curriculum.
 Your student can complete half this school year and finish it the next year.

 - It is easier to find those one semester subjects for high school.